lukin0110/poetry-copier/README.md

 # Poetry Copier

-A [copier](https://copier.readthedocs.io/en/stable/) template for scaffolding Python packages and apps (FastAPI and Gradio) using [Poetry](https://python-poetry.org/) as package manager and [DevContainers](https://containers.dev/) as reproducible development environment.
+A [copier](https://copier.readthedocs.io/en/stable/) template for scaffolding Python packages and apps (FastAPI and Gradio) using [Poetry](https://python-poetry.org/) as package manager and [Development Containers](https://containers.dev/) as reproducible development environment.

 This template is a loose port of the [Radix Poetry Cookiecutter](https://github.com/radix-ai/poetry-cookiecutter) and comes with the same [LICENSE](LICENSE).